devops-flux/mongodbbscript/README.md

-MongoDB Full Backup Script
+## MongoDB Full Backup Script (with Credentials)

-This script automates the process of creating a full backup of a MongoDB replica set.
-It utilizes the mongodump and mongorestore tools to create and restore backups.
-The script has been tested with MongoDB 6.0 and above
+This script automates the creation of a full backup for a MongoDB replica set, leveraging the mongodump and mongorestore tools.
+It's compatible with MongoDB versions 6.0 and later.

 Prerequisites:

-MongoDB replica set with version 6.0 or above. mongodump, mongoshell  and mongorestore tools installed. bash shell (tested with version 5.0.17) p7zip-full packages should be installed if not can be installed by following commands in Ubuntu 20.04 apt install p7zip-full

-To run the script, follow these steps:
+MongoDB Replica Set: Ensure you have a running replica set with version 6.0 or above.
+Tools: Make sure mongodump, mongoshell, mongorestore, and bash (tested with 5.0.17) are installed.
+Compression: On Ubuntu 20.04, if you lack p7zip-full, install it using sudo apt install p7zip-full.
+Usage:

-Download the mongodbfullbackupwithdbcredentials.sh script to your local machine.
-Open a terminal window and navigate to the directory where the mongodbfullbackupwithdbcredentials.sh script is located.
+Download and Permissions: Download the script (mongodbfullbackupwithdbcredentials.sh) to your local machine.
+In your terminal, navigate to the script's directory.
+Make the script executable:
-Make the script executable by running the command chmod +x mongodbfullbackupwithdbcredentials.sh.

- if you want to  run script with username password port host then follow  below commands and modify based on your username password host and port
-./mongodbfullbackup.sh <username> <password> <host> <port>
- for example  below commands
+Bash
+chmod +x mongodbfullbackupwithdbcredentials.sh
+Use code with caution.
+content_copy
+Run the Script: Execute the script, providing your MongoDB credentials (username, password, host, and port) as arguments:

+Bash
+./mongodbfullbackupwithdbcredentials.sh <USERNAME> <PASSWORD> <HOST> <PORT>

+Example:
+Bash
- ./mongodbfullbackup.sh root  samplepassword localhost 27017
+./mongodbfullbackupwithdbcredentials.sh root samplepassword localhost 27017

-The script will perform the following actions:
+Script Actions:

-Dump the data from the MongoDB replica set using the mongodump tool.
+Utilizes mongodump to dump data from the replica set.
-Create a tarball of the dumped data .7Z FORMAT
+Creates a compressed archive (.7z format) of the dumped data using p7zip.
+Error Handling:

-If you encounter any issues or errors during the backup process, please provide the error messages and log information to help diagnose the problem.
+If you encounter issues, provide the error messages and logs for troubleshooting.

+Testing:

-The mongodbfullbackupwithdbcredentials.sh script has been tested with the following MongoDB version and bash version:
+This script has been rigorously tested with:

-MongoDB 6.0.0
+MongoDB version: 6.0.0
-bash 5.0.17
+Bash version: 5.0.17
-The test results for this script are:

-The backup script has passed the backup test.
-The backup data has been successfully restored.
+Test results confirm:

+Successful backup creation.
+Flawless restoration of backup data.
-The MongoDB replica set is functioning properly after the backup and restore process.
+Proper functioning of the MongoDB replica set after backup and restore.
+Support:

-For further assistance, please feel free to reach out.
+Feel free to reach out for further assistance.

-Remember to replace USERNAME, PASSWORD ,HOST and PORT with your actual MongoDB credentials.
-Also, make sure to replace the backup and storage directory paths with your actual backup storage directory.
+Customization:

+Replace <USERNAME>, <PASSWORD>, <HOST>, and <PORT> with your actual MongoDB credentials.
+Modify backup and storage directory paths within the script itself.
+Additional Notes:

+Security: This script directly includes credentials in the command line.
+For enhanced security, consider environment variables or a configuration file for storing credentials.
+Retention: Implement a strategy for retaining and rotating backups to manage storage usage.